Plates and Other Collisions

 Call for Applications

-Yes, a plate is a flag, as Michael Twitty asserts (2017), and a boundary, as Priya Basil points out (2019), but plates also travel beyond states and nations to make up the planetary.
-This is to say that whether porcelain or clay, plastic or bamboo, an heirloom or disposable, plates map inheritances and ruptures, reflect trade and exchange, and archive appetites.
+Yes, a plate is a flag, as Michael Twitty asserts (2017), and a boundary, as Priya Basil points out (2019), but plates also travel beyond states and nations to connect to the planet as a whole.
+This is to say that whether porcelain or clay, plastic or bamboo, an heirloom or disposable, plates map inheritances and ruptures, reflect trade and exchange, and archive appetites and their ghosts.

-From the preservation of dishes to the preservation of ingredients subsequently transformed—and plated—we want to reflect on the various meanings of preservation and the myriad ways that plates shift and sometimes even smash.
-We welcome critical and creative reflections on how eating is an example of what Timothy Morton calls “being ecological” (2018) and the planetary turn in food (studies).
+From conserving fine ceramics and fragile glass to preserving the ingredients such plates present and transform, we wish to reflect on the various meanings of preservation and the myriad ways that plates shift and sometimes even smash.
+We welcome critical and creative reflections on how eating is an example of what Timothy Morton calls “being ecological” (2018) alongside what we call the planetary turn in food (studies).
 Transnational and interdisciplinary perspectives are especially welcome.
 More specifically, we seek contributions that consider questions including but not limited to:

 — Preservation and Time